-Apply online for the degree program you have selected and submit translations of your credentials and supporting documents.
+Apply online for the degree programme you have selected and submit translations of your credentials and supporting documents.
 The examination boards of the respective Master’s degree programs decide all admissions to their programs.

 The International Office at Nuremberg Tech is available to provide you help and advice through the application process:

 How to Find Us:

 The Faculty of Architecture offers all students in current semesters a workplace in our studio.
 There are 250 workplaces for the students in the Bachelor's program and 110 for those in Master's program.
 Each workplace has a table, a chair, and a lockable roll container.
 Our university network and internet can be accessed either wirelessly or with wired connections.
 There are also ten consultation zones in which groups of up to 12 can meet.
 Large classes are held in two lecture halls each with 100 seats which are equipped with high-quality data projectors and loudspeaker systems.